das-praktische-schreinerlein/Mat-ImageImportEditor/README.md

 # History and milestones
 - 2014
+   - summersession with many new features
+      - show imagedir in iframe
+      - drag&drop gpx-track-upload
+      - calc data from track
+      - show track as map and profile
+      - layout and ergonomic improvements
+      - export as sql
+- 2014
    - prepared the tools for going public (documentation...)
    - separated the public-tools
 - 2014